foundation/foundation-sites/docs/pages/off-canvas.md

 ## Off-canvas Directions

-Foundation's Off-canvas can open from any direction, left, right, top, and bottom.
+Foundation's Off-canvas can open from any direction: left, right, top, or bottom.

 The Off-canvas container requires a positioning class to determine which side of the viewport it opens from: